BillJr99/Ursinus-CS173/_pages/Modules/exercise-expressions.md

 ---
 layout: exercise
-permalink: /Modules/DataTypes/Exercise
+permalink: /Modules/Expressions/Exercise
-title: "CS173: Intro to Computer Science - Introduction to Primitive Data Types"
+title: "CS173: Intro to Computer Science - Introduction to Primitive Data Types and Expressions"
-excerpt: "CS173: Intro to Computer Science - Introduction to to Primitive Data Types"
+excerpt: "CS173: Intro to Computer Science - Introduction to to Primitive Data Types and Expressions"

 info:
   points: 3